May 29th 2014 – The Western Flyer

 I tried it out to see if might be a quicker walk into town than the route I normally take which is, aside from a couple of deviations, the bus route.
 I’m still not sure if it is or not because I kept stopping to take photographs – see the gallery below – so I really need to do it again just walking from A to B to get a proper measure of that.

-One of the pictures in my gallery is of a set of old wrought iron gates.
-There’s a better photograph of them on this site which says this about them: The cast iron gate posts date back to the years when this area was occupied by the huge Great Western Railway factory developed in the mid 19th century by Isambard Kingdom Brunel to manufacture everything needed to run a railway.
+Apropos of the gates below: There’s a better photograph of them on this site which says this about them: The cast iron gate posts date back to the years when this area was occupied by the huge Great Western Railway factory developed in the mid 19th century by Isambard Kingdom Brunel to manufacture everything needed to run a railway.
 I don’t know the age of these gate posts but they pre-date the second world war and may be even older.
 Originally they provided access to 24 Shop which I think was used for carriage and wagon repairs.

 On this stream from Swindon Local you can see a picture of the gates as they once were in 1953 with the infamous ‘white stick man’ along with some other great pics.